tgkhang/tgkhang/README.md

 # About me

-- 🌱 I’m currently learning IT (major in Software Engineering) at HCMUS-VNU
+- 🌱 Student at FIT-HCMUS-VNU